Martemyan Ryutin: Political career

 Following his time in the military, Ryutin became a full-time political functionary of the Russian Communist Party (bolsheviks), the RKP(b).
 From 1920 to 1921 he was the head of the Irkutsk Guberniya Committee of the RKP(b).
 In 1922 he was made Secretary of the Dagestan Oblast Committee of the party, a position which he retained through 1924, when he was transferred to Moscow.

 In the capital, Ryutin was first named the head of the Zamoskvoreche Raion Committee of the Communist Party.
 He was promoted to head of the more important Krasnaya Presnya Raion Committee in 1927.

 Ryutin was elected as a delegate to the 14th Congress (December 1925) and 15th Congress (December 1927) of what was by then known as the All-Union Communist Party (bolsheviks), the VKP(b).
 The latter elected him a candidate (non-voting) member of the Central Committee of the VKP(b).

 Ryutin was a supporter of the moderate agrarian policies of the New Economic Policy and held views closely associated with such "moderate" party leaders as Nikolai Bukharin, Nikolai Uglanov, and Alexei Rykov.
 During the period when the 'moderates' were on the same side as Joseph Stalin against Leon Trotsky and the left, Ryutin held hard line views on party discipline.
 In 1923, he declared:

-During 1927, he organised strong arm squads to break up oppositionist meetings in the Krasnaya Presnya district.
+During 1927, Ryutin was the main organiser of the strong arm squads known as 'Uglanov's hooligans', who used intimidation to break up opposition meetings in the Krasnaya Presnya district.
+In November 1927, he and others forced their way into a locked building where Ivar Smilga and Yevgeni Preobrazhensky were holding an opposition meeting, and began assaulting them.
+He also disrupted the last public demonstration by the left, when Trotsky and others spoke at the funeral of Adolph Joffe, who had committed suicide in protest at the state of the Communist party.
+Ryutin spoke on behalf of the leadership in such a confrontational style that Trotsky had to intervene to dissuade the crowd from attacking him.